 How to Become a Successful Stocker?

-- The educational requirements for this position may not be in effect at many locations, and instead a store will just want you to be over the age of eighteen or sixteen and have a driver’s license.
-At most others may require that you have a high school diploma or a GED if you are a little older.
+- The educational requirements for this position may not be in effect at many locations, and instead, a store will just want you to be over the age of eighteen or sixteen and have a driver’s license.
+Most others may require that you have a high school diploma or a GED if you are a little older.

 - Typically you will begin by working in a group or team that works a particular shift, like morning when the stock on the shelves is most in need of being refilled, or night when inventory needs to be taken, or during the day when you will be mostly focused on assisting customers around the store.